 However, because the risk for pets spreading the virus to humans is low, health officials said necessary veterinary care for COVID-positive animals should not be withheld.

 Additionally, service animals must be allowed to remain with their handlers despite a positive COVID test, according to the Americans with Disabilities Act.

-"Yeah, there could be," Chicago Department of Public Health Commissioner Dr. Allison Arwady said during a Facebook live event earlier this year.
+"Yeah, there could be," Chicago Department of Public Health Commissioner Dr. Allison Arwady said during a Facebook live event Tuesday.

 Arwady explained, though, that health officials would want to see that COVID infections were "serious" in animals or that pets were playing a large role in making humans seriously ill.

 "One of the reasons we have rabies vaccines is that rabies is a really deadly human disease and can be a problem there," Arwady said.

 Some animals have already been vaccinated against COVID, Arwady noted, although most of those cases were in zoo settings.